 Premium grade EPS (Expanded polystyrene) foam is glassed with epoxy resin to create a strong, light, responsive board.
 EPS advantages include reduced weight, increased buoyancy, strength and floatation.
 An EPS board can result in improved paddling speed, buoyancy and manoeuvrability most notably in smaller surf.

-Joistik Surfboards use premium grade US Blanks or Marko EPS foam EPS cores with veneer stringers which are glassed by Sel Surf using epoxy resin systems.
+Joistik Surfboards use premium grade US Blanks or Marko EPS foam cores with veneer stringers which are glassed by Sel Surf or the Glass Lab using epoxy resin systems.

 Epoxy resin is a healthier alternative to polyester as epoxy emits fewer volatile organic compounds than polyester resin, which means a decrease in harmful chemicals in the environment.
 EPS foam is also known for it’s great durability ensuring your board lasts a long time.

 Karboload is a unique epoxy layup on stringer-less EPS foam that utilities our exclusive Y-Flex technology.
 With Y-flex, the central carbon bottom strip splits at the leading edge of the side fins and flares out in a “Y” shape towards the rail (at specific measurements, depending primarily on the fin setup).

 The Y-Flex bottom harnesses the energy through the turn and carve like other bottom carbon strips, but where it differentiates and excels further is by additionally channeling the linear flex energy along the bottom, to transverse forces and flex through the tail third of the board.
 The energy feedback, acceleration, speed and liveliness through not only the turn, but more importantly the turn transitions (a result of the differing pressures between leading and back foot) are immediately noticeable and still allow a parabolic, uniform and tapered release of the energy through the more flexible tail.